hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 building up in a given component and signals the components feeding into it to back off so that it can catch up.
 In order to prevent circular data flows that could result in a deadlock of backpressure, task schedulers provide a way to bypass the backpressure mechanism.
-The method `inject()` ignores the number of unprocessed tasks and the maximum configured value in order to prevent such deadlocks. **If backpressure is desired, the primary path of data flow must always pass data using the backpressure methods.
-Secondary data flows must use `inject()` to avoid deadlock**.
-Circular data flows that use backpressure are identified by the wiring model, which logs a warning if cyclic backpressure is detected.
+The method `inject()` ignores the number of unprocessed tasks and the maximum configured value in order to prevent such deadlocks. **If backpressure is desired, only a single non-cyclic data flow should use backpressure.
+Any data flow that forms a cycle should use `inject()` to avoid deadlock.** Circular data flows that use backpressure are identified by the wiring model, which logs a warning if cyclic backpressure is detected.